 If the internal search does not yield suitable candidates, the position may be posted externally.

-UVAJobs@ allows hiring officials to have access to all application materials in real time, 24/7/365.
+Workday allows hiring officials to have access to all application materials in real time, 24/7/365.
 Application materials should be reviewed to ensure the required qualifications (as detailed in the job posting) for the position are met.
-If an applicant does not meet the required qualifications, hiring officials need to indicate this fact in UVAJobs@ by selecting the appropriate drop down: “Does not meet the required qualifications-send email.”

 It is important to note that there is a difference between “required” qualifications and “preferred” qualifications.
 If a candidate meets the required qualifications, they are part of the “active” applicant pool and can now be referred to as “candidates.”

 Please consider carefully both the requirements and the language used to describe them.
 Candidates that meet the preferred qualifications must also meet the required qualifications.
 For example, if a required position qualification is “Bachelor of Mechanical Engineering” and a preferred qualification is “Master of Arts in Teaching,” an applicant with the MAT and a Bachelor’s in English cannot be considered for the position.
-If hiring officials need assistance in screening their applicant pool, please contact either your department’s HR professional or your designated HR consultant.
+If hiring officials need assistance in screening their applicant pool, please contact HR Recruiting.

 You must certify the applicant pool for external postings before interviewing candidates.
-Once you have reviewed the applicant pool to ensure that only those people with the required qualifications remain, you must certify that the pool is diverse.
-An automatic pool calculator is available for your use.
+Once you have reviewed the applicant pool to ensure that only those people with the required qualifications remain, you must also certify that the pool is diverse.
+Please work with your HR Recruiter to ensure this is the case.